Generative AI

 For several semesters, I had been dissatisfied with the students’ ability to define and differentiate the elements of music (timbre, texture, rhythm, melody, and harmony).
 We addressed each of them in a series of creative or analytical projects, but by the summative song analysis, I wasn’t seeing the fluency I expected.
 I decided to reinstate formative quizzes, but I wanted them to be both silly, to defuse any test anxiety, and also interactive, to provide immediate feedback for wrong answers.
 I thought it would be interesting to use a structure like the old “Choose Your Own Adventure” books, and built the basic structure with MS Forms.

-ChatGPT writes in a sickening flowery style, which I thought would be perfect for creating an over-the-top adolescent adventure, but also provide several opportunities to demonstrate that 1) ChatGPT writes terrible essays, and 2) everyone can tell when you’re using it.
-I worked with ChatGPT to translate the concepts into a haunted house narrative, and as a bonus, illustrated it with AI art from CivetAI.
-The result was surprisingly effective: many students answered every question correctly on the first try, and while I still need to work on getting them to the Analyze level of Bloom’s Taxonomy, I will keep these quizzes in the syllabus.
+ChatGPT 3.5 wrote in a sickening flowery style, which I thought would be perfect for creating an over-the-top adolescent adventure, but also provide several opportunities to demonstrate that 1) GPT writing should never be accepted uncritically, and 2) everyone can tell when you’re using it.
+Once we had translated the concepts into a haunted house narrative, I illustrated it with art from CivetAI.
+The result was surprisingly effective: many students answered every question correctly on the first try, and while I still need to work on getting them to the Analyze level of Bloom’s Taxonomy, I have kept these quizzes in the syllabus.